tw2113/TwentyTwelve-SASS/README.md

 Default style.css is present simply to register as a child theme.
 Edit the Name/URL field to your liking.
 Not added to wp_head() output.

+twentytwelvestyle.css for future reference and diff checking for parent theme changes.

 SCSS file located in /sass/, compiled css file located in /stylesheets/ and enqueued already.

 Feedback and forks always welcome.
 It'll make the SASS better.